Table of Contents

 - The center of the stuffing must reach 165°F after roasting.

-- If you don't use a meat or instant-read thermometer, do not stuff the bird.
-Without a meat thermometer, there is no way to visually check whether the stuffing has reached the correct temperature.
+- If you don't use a food thermometer, do not stuff the bird.
+Without a food thermometer, there is no way to visually check whether the stuffing has reached the correct temperature.

 - Be sure turkey is completely thawed.